 If your U.S.-based institution graduated five or more high school physics teachers in the past academic year, be sure to apply for national recognition.
 Joining the 5+ Club places your institution in the 99th percentile for graduating physics teachers, and the work is vital to ending the severe physics teacher shortage.

-Applications for the 5+ Club closed on November 3.
+Applications for the 5+ Club close on November 4.

 How are 5+ Club Awardees Recognized?